Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.Management/Readme.md

     services.AddOrchardCms(builder => builder.HideRecipesByTagsFromSetup("hiddenTag1", "hiddenTag2"))
 ```

 **NOTE:** This extension method not only sets the tags you want to hide but also registers the feature as a setup feature.
-If you just want to use the default hide tag you can call the extension function without any parameter.
+If you just want to use the default `HideFromSetupScreen` tag then just call the extension method without any parameter.

 ## Dependencies